Getting started

 }

-An undefined node object created when an undefined attribute is read from an easytree.dict node.
+An undefined node object is returned when an undefined attribute is read from an easytree.dict node.
+This falsy object contains a reference to its parent object, as well as the key from which this object was returned.

 >>> person = easytree.dict()